treeverse/lakeFS/docs/reference/commands.md

 ### lakectl tag create

-create a new tag in a repository
+Create a new tag in a repository

 ```
 lakectl tag create <tag uri> <commit ref> [flags]